Franjcf/hybridBiotInterFoam/README.rst

 This solver simulates two-phase flow in *deformable* porous media that contains two characteristic length scales: a large scale solid-free domain where flow is solved through the Volume-Of-Fluid Method, and a small scale porous domain where flow is solved through two-phase Darcy's Law and Biot Theory.
 The solver is able to include wetting and capillary effects at both scales.
 Both domains are coupled and are solved simultaneously with a single momentum equation and within a single mesh.

-This repository was created by Francisco J. Carrillo and Cyprien Soulaine with the support of Ian C. Bourg.
+This repository was created by Francisco J. Carrillo with the support of Ian C. Bourg.

 .. figure:: /images/conceptual.png